european-modelling-hubs/covid19-forecast-hub-europe/README.md

     materials from this repository.**

-To cite the European Covid-19 Forecast Hub in project in publications, please use the following references:
+To cite the European Covid-19 Forecast Hub in project in publications, please use the following reference:

 > Katharine Sherratt, Hugo Gruson, Helen Johnson, Rene Niehus, Bastian
 > Prasse, Frank Sandman, Jannik Deuschel, Daniel Wolffram, Sam Abbott,